unix-toolbox/unix-toolbox/README.md

 # Unix Toolbox
 > A brave attempt to create a modular system for managing dotfiles, shell scripts, settings and other customizations.

+## Dependencies
+The goal of Unix Toolbox is to be usable from both bash and zsh (as long as a recent enough version of bash is installed).

+Unix Toolbox is being developed on bash version `5.0.17(1)-release`.
+Your milage may vary with other versions of bash.

+All shell files use the following shebang: `#!/usr/bin/env bash`.
+So zsh should properly delegate execution to bash.

 ## Install
 Clone this repository: `git clone https://github.com/unix-toolbox/unix-toolbox.git $HOME/path/to/install/location`